Trovemaster/TROVE/docs/source/newmolecules.rst

 then the molecule's equilibrium parameters (defined in a global vector from the input file) are subtracted from the ``src``.
 This is for Z-matrix to TROVE.
 Otherwise, the ``src`` vector is transferred to ``dsrc``.

 After this initial step many different choices of coordinates and transforms are defined.
-From Chapter Quickstart_ the PF:sub:`3` example was defined using
+From Chapter Quickstart_ the PF\ :sub:`3` example was defined using
 ::

      dstep            0.01